-Rick: “Listen Morty, (uuuuurrpp) I’m going to need you to battle these other Mortys to help me develop my MortyPad.”
+Rick: “Listen Morty – uuuuurrpp – I’m going to need you to battle these other Mortys to help me develop my MortyPad.”

-Morty: “Awww Jeeze Rick, I don’t know, that sounds kinda dangerous.”
+Morty: “Awww, jeez, Rick, I don’t know, that sounds kinda dangerous…”

-You can carry a team of up to five Mortys, and you will want to balance it out, so you have a rock, paper, and scissors Morty at your disposal.
+You can carry a team of up to five Mortys, and you will want to balance it out, so that you have at least one rock, paper, and scissors Morty at your disposal.
 The game requires you to keep the standard Morty, and then you can have one of the other three designations on your side.
 In a given battle, you can switch out your Mortys to try to gain the RPS advantage, but that will cost you a turn or two, so be careful of switching too often.

-2.)
-Don’t grow too attached to any particular Morty.
+2) Don’t grow too attached to any particular Morty

 3.)
 Items, items, and more items